TP-Link Kasa Incorrect Cycle Rate / Differential Settings or Sensor Placement Issue

 • Verify system type: Confirm the thermostat is configured for the correct system type and stages, as incorrect settings can affect control logic.

-• Compare temperature: Use a separate thermometer to compare room temperature to the thermostat reading.
+• Compare temperature: Use a separate thermometer to compare the room temperature to the thermostat reading.
 If the thermostat reading is off by several degrees, the internal sensor may be drifting.

 • Replace thermostat: If placement and settings are correct but overshoot persists with inaccurate readings, replace the thermostat.